 They ended up, of course, changing their plans and continuing on to Yorktown – as Rochambeau had wished.

-There is today a marked 680-mile Washington-Rochambeau Revolutionary Route that traces the journey from Rhode Island through Connecticut to New York and ultimately Yorktown.
+Today a marked 680-mile Washington-Rochambeau Revolutionary Route traces the journey from Rhode Island through Connecticut to New York and ultimately Yorktown.
 It is designated a National Historic Trail.